Mammal: Aquatic

 Fully aquatic mammals, the cetaceans and sirenians, have lost their legs and have a tail fin to propel themselves through the water.
 Flipper movement is continuous.
-Whales swim by moving their tail fin and lower body up and down, propelling themselves through vertical movement, while their flippers are mainly used for steering.
+Whales swim by moving their tail fin and lower body up and down, propellling themselves through vertical movement, while their flippers are mainly used for steering.
 Their skeletal anatomy allows them to be fast swimmers.
 Most species have a dorsal fin to prevent themselves from turning upside-down in the water.
 The flukes of sirenians are raised up and down in long strokes to move the animal forward, and can be twisted to turn.
 The forelimbs are paddle-like flippers which aid in turning and slowing.

 Semi-aquatic mammals, like pinnipeds, have two pairs of flippers on the front and back, the fore-flippers and hind-flippers.
 The elbows and ankles are enclosed within the body.
 Pinnipeds have several adaptions for reducing drag.
 In addition to their streamlined bodies, they have smooth networks of muscle bundles in their skin that may increase laminar flow and make it easier for them to slip through water.
 They also lack arrector pili, so their fur can be streamlined as they swim.
 They rely on their fore-flippers for locomotion in a wing-like manner similar to penguins and sea turtles.
 Fore-flipper movement is not continuous, and the animal glides between each stroke.
 Compared to terrestrial carnivorans, the fore-limbs are reduced in length, which gives the locomotor muscles at the shoulder and elbow joints greater mechanical advantage; the hind-flippers serve as stabilizers.
 Other semi-aquatic mammals include beavers, hippopotamuses, otters and platypuses.
 Hippos are very large semi-aquatic mammals, and their barrel-shaped bodies have graviportal skeletal structures, adapted to carrying their enormous weight, and their specific gravity allows them to sink and move along the bottom of a river.